 This post may contain affiliate links.
 Please read our disclosure policy.

-The most tender vanilla cake made with butter and a touch of oil is sturdy enough to hold all those strawberries, their juice, and fluffy whipped cream.
+This true layered vanilla cake made with butter and a touch of oil is sturdy enough to hold all those strawberries, their juice, and fluffy whipped cream.

 slice of yellow cake with white whipped cream and strawberry slices on top on small round white plate with gold fork